tilyupo/qustar/README.md

   .map(user => user.id);
 ```

-You can also use aliases in nested query like so:
+You can also use aliases in a nested query like so:

 ```ts
 const bobPosts = Query.table('users').flatMap(